 When you’re looking for a new apartment you no doubt have a laundry list of what you’re looking for and what you’re not looking for.
 Some criteria you may be uncompromising about (like the maximum price) but there are always secondary criteria that are more flexible.
 Which floor the apartment is on likely falls into this category and there are pros and cons for each floor.

 I live in Brownstone Brooklyn where most apartment buildings are 4 story walkups.
-There's a smattering of newer, bigger, elevator-endowed buildings, but 4-5 stories is typical.
-Six years ago my husband and I moved into a first floor apartment and now live here with our two kids.
-If you're considering a first floor apartment, especially with kids, here are what I consider the major benefits and drawbacks:
+There’s a smattering of newer, bigger, elevator-endowed buildings, but 4-5 stories is typical.
+Husband and I moved into a first floor apartment and now we’re still there with our two kids.
+If you’re considering a first floor apartment, especially with kids, here are what I consider the major benefits and drawbacks:

 First Floor Pros